openSUSE/hpc/Documentation/HPC-Packaging-Standard.md

-To make it possible that these different versions coexist on the same system and are available to each individual user according to his preferences, environment modules are used.
+To make it possible that these different versions coexist on the same system and are available to each individual user according to their preferences, environment modules are used.

 At SUSE we use Lmod, an environment framework written in Lua.
 Lmod is developed at